AxelMizerovskiy/Resource-DashBoard/README.md

 - `q` to close

 ## Future Updates
-Future updates will give the user the option to only show specific metrics instead of the entire dashboard.
+Future updates will give the user the option to only show specific metrics instead of the entire dashboard through arguments passed in.